Skip to Main Content

 Bariatric Surgery

 Weight loss surgery can change your life.
-Dignity Health’s Bariatric Surgery program offers a multidisciplinary, team-centered approach to weight loss surgery.
+Dignity Health’s Bariatric Surgery Program at Methodist Hospital of Sacramento offers a multidisciplinary, team-centered approach to weight loss surgery.

 Informational Seminars